OsaPL/Versus-Brawl/README.md

 - 2/3/4 player support, with UI help and gamepad support
 - Only a single level script and basic prefabs needed to create a map.
 You can have a map ready in matter of minutes.
 - Ability to change race on respawn
+- `F8` now does a hard-reload of the map (this saved me EONS of time)
 - 👻SuperEasy to extend with new races (mostly true, but there are still few hardcoded places)
 - 👻Warmup round for setup (ok this kinda works, but no respawning)
 - 👻Randomized character apperance (almost completely done, missing some variants)